-1. Starting in June 2020, the customers noticed increased water usage occurring at their home.
-(Testimony of 2.
-Due to the public emergency caused by the Covid-19 Pandemic, the customer began working from home and continued to do so until January 2022 when going into the office $1-3$ days per week.
-(Testimony of 3.
-The customers started the installation of a sprinkler/irrigation system in July 2020.
-(Testimony of 4. mother died in January 2021.
-(Testimony of 5.
-The customer contacted DC Water by email on April 14, 2021 stating that "something is off with my water bill and need some help.
+- 1. Starting in June 2020, the customers noticed increased water usage occurring at their home.
+(Testimony of and and and a starting and a starting backwater and a starting - Due to the public emergency caused by the Covid-19 Pandemic, the customer began working from home and continued to do so until January 2022 when going into the office 1 - 3 days per week.
+(Testimony of the second started provide the second started star - The customers started the installation of a sprinkler/irrigation system in July 2020.
+(Testimony of the system) - mother died in January 2021.
+(Testimony of - The customer contacted DC Water by email on April 14, 2021 stating that "something is off with my water bill and need some help.
 My bills have drastically increased since last June and we are not doing anything different.
-Thoughts?"
-(DC Water Interaction

-- S Records dated April 14, 2021) - 4.
+Thoughts?..."
+(DC Water Interaction Records dated April 14, 2021) - 4.
 DC Water responded to the customer's email on April 15, 2021, in part, as follows "Thank you for contacting us with your request.
 We have reviewed the usage at the property, and our record shows that there have been multiple spikes each month in your usage starting in July 2020.
 These spikes would last about a day or two and then decline.
 Multiple spikes within a month can contribute to higher monthly consumption and leads to higher bills.
 While we are unable to determine what may be causing the high usage, however, this type of usage typically comes from toilet leak(s) or outside hose bibs that go undetected.
 At this time, if you suspect a possible leak, we recommend that you hire a licensed plumber to inspect your property.
 DC Water has suspended all internal fixture audits for leaks due to the pandemic crisis within the City.
 Our automated meter reads indicate that the charges are valid and billed on actual meter readings..."
-(DC Water Interaction Notes dated April 15, 2021) - 5.
-On May 14, 2021, a plumber inspected the property and found a defective toilet flapper on the second floor; the plumber replaced the toilet flapper.
-(Testimony of Tim Whistler Plumbing \$ Gasfitting invoice dated May 14, 2021) - 6.
-On May 20, 2021, the customer emailed DC Water stating that he wanted to dispute the April 13, 2021 bill based upon his original inquiry and the current bill of May 13, 2021.
+(DC Water Interaction Notes dated April 15, 2021) - On May 14, 2021, a plumber inspected the property and found a defective toilet flapper on the second floor; the plumber replaced the toilet flapper.
+(Testimony of Tim Whistler Plumbing \$ Gasfitting invoice dated May 14, 2021) - On May 20, 2021, the customer emailed DC Water stating that he wanted to dispute the April 13, 2021 bill based upon his original inquiry and the current bill of May 13, 2021.
 (DC Water Interaction Notes May 20, 2021)